shubhomoydas/ad_examples/README.md

 **Note on Query Diversity**
-See further below for diversity based querying strategy.
-The query_type=8 option selects this. **To actually see benefits of this option, set batch size to greater than 1 (e.g., 3)**.
+See further [below](#query-diversity-with-compact-descriptions) for diversity based querying strategy.
+The '--query_type=8' option selects this. **To actually see benefits of this option, set batch size to greater than 1 (e.g., 3)**.

 Generating compact descriptions with AAD